Strangle

 Tips & Best Practices

-- 4Earnings strangles bought 1–2 weeks before the event can benefit from IV rise before the report.
+- 3Earnings strangles purchased 1–2 weeks before the announcement benefit from pre-event IV build, then close immediately after the announcement.

 See it in action